acrolinx/acrolinx-proxy-sample/README.md

 `enableSingleSignOn : true`

 to plugin configuration.
-Add set server address to point to the proxy:
+And set server address to point to the proxy:

 `serverAddress: '/proxySample/proxy'`.